silly-lily/HTB-Machines/StartingPoint/Tier0/Redeemer/README.md

 > redis

 ## Task 3
-*8What type of database is Redis?
+*What type of database is Redis?
 Choose from the following options: (i) In-memory Database, (ii) Traditional Database**
 > In-memory Database

 ## Task 4